-The independent members of the Board have an opportunity to meet without Management after each Board meeting and committee meeting.
-During fiscal 2012, following each Board meeting, independent members of the Board held a meeting at which Management was not present.
-The Corporate Governance and HR Committee and the Audit Committee are composed solely of independent members and, respectively, held five (5) and six (6) meetings without Management during fiscal 2012.
+The independent members of the Board have an opportunity to meet in camera with the Lead Director and without Management and the non-independent directors after each Board meeting and committee meeting.
+During fiscal 2014, five such meetings were held.
+The Corporate Governance and HR Committee and the Audit Committee are composed solely of independent members and each held seven meetings without Management during fiscal 2014.
+For fiscal 2015, the Board adopted a policy of holding in camera meetings after each meeting of the Board, Corporate Governance and HR Committee and Audit Committee.